petterik/zephyros/README.md

 Phoenix will have the same API as Zephyros.
 But instead of scripting over TCP, it will embed a single, lightweight scripting language.

-For that role, I've written a new language called [Beowulf](https://github.com/sdegutis/beowulf).
+For that role, I'm writing a new language called [Beowulf](https://github.com/sdegutis/beowulf).
 It's a lightweight Clojure written in pure Objective-C.